 How to force quit a misbehaving Apple TV app

-If you run into trouble, you can force quit it by pressing and holding the Menu button on your Siri remote.
+If you run into trouble with a particular app, you can force an exit from it by pressing and holding the Menu button on your Siri remote.
 Easy as pie.
+If you want to actually force quit an app, you'll need to follow these steps.

 Having issues with the content in a specific app?